Skip to main content

 • Humility.
 Jesus showed his humility and service through the washing of feet and the serving of food.
 Jesus also spoke forcefully when the need arose.
 Servant leaders sometimes need permission to be strong-willed.
 We will get into that in the teaching section.

 • Quiet.
 Servants get too used to listening.
-Even when they are in charge of a project, they might not speak loud enough for people to hear or respect.
+Even when they are managing a church project, they might not speak loud enough for people to hear or respect.
 Help them find their voice.
 Just as the natural leader has a voice but sometimes lacks the work ethic, the servant leader has all the work ethic but lacks a voice.

 The first attribute to look for is the kid who is always there.
 They always ask what to do next.
 They might even get anxious when everything is done.
 Your first thought about a servant leader might be that they are annoying.
 Let that feeling ring a bell in your mind that this person who just won’t leave you alone is actually on a path to leadership.